victortong-git/learn-assist/README.md

-# Learn-Assist Plugin for NVIDIA G-Assist
+# Learn-Assist: A Learning Assistant Plugin for NVIDIA Project G-Assist
 Transform your gaming PC into a powerful learning companion!
 This G-Assist plugin leverages context engineering to help students get better AI-powered educational support.
 Because your gaming PC isn't just for gaming – it's a versatile tool that can support your studies and learning journey.

+Learn more about NVIDIA G-Assist [here](https://github.com/NVIDIA/G-Assist).

 ## What Can It Do?
 - 📚 Provide contextual educational support across multiple subjects